Entanglement transition and suppression of critical phase of thermofield double state in monitored quantum circuit with unitary $R$ matrix gates

 Loop models are common in statistical physics.
 For example, they appear in the computation of the partition function of Ising model.
 Previous literature has studied the loop models with crossings in detail theoretically, relating them to supersymmetric spin chain, integrable models, and the $O(n)$ $\sigma$ model \citep{PhysRevLett.90.090601, READ2001409, PhysRevLett.81.504}, and numerically by Monte Carlo simulations \citep{Kager_2006, Ikhlef_2007}.
 Quantum loops are also used to model non-Abelian anyons \citep{FENDLEY20083113} and topological phases \citep{PhysRevB.71.045110}.
 The building blocks of loop models are connecting configurations of "strands" at a lattice site.
 A similar scenario also appears in integrable vertex systems \citep{baxter2016exactly}.
 Therefore, a natural way to map a loop model to a quantum circuit is to use unitary $R$ matrices \citep{Dye2003} from integrable systems as gates of a circuit \citep{PhysRevLett.122.150605, PhysRevB.103.115132}. $R$ matrices are solutions to the Yang-Baxter equation and also serve as generators of the braid group.
-They describe braiding of worldlines of particles, which is considered a fault-tolerant method for topological quantum computation with anyons \citep{RevModPhys.80.1083}.
-By allowing unitary $R$ matrix gates, which include simple swap gates as a special case, our circuit is non-orientable \citep{PhysRevX.13.041028} and can be always translated to a topological object, which has not been covered in previous studies.
-They are also dual-unitary \citep{PhysRevLett.123.210601} and a similar protocol is studied in \citep{PhysRevLett.126.060501}.
+They describe braiding of worldlines of particles, which is considered as a fault-tolerant method for topological quantum computation with anyons \citep{RevModPhys.80.1083}.
+By allowing unitary $R$ matrix gates, which are thus dual-unitary \citep{PhysRevLett.123.210601} and include standard SWAP gates as a special case, our circuit is non-orientable \citep{PhysRevX.13.041028} and can be always translated to a topological object, which has not been covered in previous studies.
+We also generalize gates and entropy behaviors of \citep{PhysRevLett.126.060501} by topology, where a circuit with SWAP and identity gates is mapped to a loop model, and the pure phase is unstable for infinitesimal perturbations of SWAP gates randomly replaced by iSWAP gates.